w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 `unbond` will unbond part or all of the member's funds.

 On Polkadot JS Apps UI, navigate to Network > Staking > Accounts > Pooled and click on the three vertical dots and click on Unbond funds.
+In the event that you would like to unbond all funds, it is highly recommended that you use the 'all unbonded' toggle.
+Doing so ensures that all funds are unbonded even some that may not display due to rounding by the UI.

 ### Withdraw unbonded funds